peterhinch/micropython-touch/README.md

 contents of the frame buffer to the hardware, and runs continuously.
 The way this works depends on the display type.
 On small displays with relatively few pixels it is a blocking, synchronous method.
-On bigger screens such a method would block for many tens of ms which would affect latency which would affect the responsiveness of the user interface.
+On bigger screens such a method would block for many tens of ms causing latency which would affect the responsiveness of the user interface.
 The drivers for such screens have an asynchronous `do_refresh` method: this divides the refresh into a small number of segments, each of which blocks for a short period, preserving responsiveness.